-We confirm that all the Figures and Tables in the manuscript are ours.
+We hereby confirm that all the Figures and Tables in the manuscript are ours.

-Authors sign on ethical consideration's approval-Ethical Clearance: The local ethical committee approved the project in the NICU of Children Welfare Teaching Hospital according to code number (4089 on 19/5/2022).
+Authors sign on ethical consideration's approval-Ethical Clearance: The project was approved by the local ethical committee in NICU of Children Welfare Teaching Hospital according to the code number (4089on 19/5/2022).